 The first day of school is just around the corner and stores are filled with back-to-school promotions.
-Below are tips from the Department of Consumer Affairs (DCA) on how to teach your children about budgeting and saving, protecting your money and improving your finances before the first bell rings.
+Below are tips from the Department of Consumer and Worker Protection (DCWP) on how to teach your children about budgeting and saving, protecting your money and improving your finances before the first bell rings.

 - Ask for a receipt and save it.
-In New York City, you are entitled to a receipt for purchases of more than $20.
+In New York City, you are entitled to a receipt automatically for purchases of more than $20 and upon request for purchases between $5 and $20.
 Protect your personal information—by law, a customer’s receipt must not show the credit card’s expiration date or more than its last five digits.

 - Check store refund policies.
 Stores must post a sign detailing their policy.
 If they don't, you are entitled to a refund within 30 days of your purchase.

 - Make a list and create a budget.
-Get the teacher’s supply list and then teach your children how to create a budget based on how much they have to spend and what they need to get.
-When you’re shopping stick to the list and the budget.
-Help your kids make smart decisions when choosing which supplies to buy.
+Help kids make smart decisions when choosing which supplies to buy.
+Get the teacher’s supply list and then educate children about how to create a budget based on how much they have to spend and what they need to get.
+When you’re shopping, stick to the list and the budget.

 - Teach your children about credit and how it works.
-Explain to them that a credit card is not “free money" and that what you pay for with it must be paid back with interest.
-Tell them paying minimum balances versus the full balance and about the consequences of using a credit card irresponsibly.
+Explain that credit cards are not “free money,” and that what you pay for with the card must be paid back with interest.
+Teach them about paying minimum balances versus the full balance and about the consequences of using a credit card irresponsibly.

-- Be a role model and get financial counseling if you need help.
-Make smart financial choices when shopping; kids learn a great deal by observing adults.
-New Yorkers can get free, one-on-one financial counseling at one of the City’s Financial Empowerment Centers, to help them reduce debt, build their savings, open a bank account, improve credit, and more.
-New Yorkers can book a free and confidential appointment with a professional financial counselor by calling 311, visiting nyc.gov/dca, or texting TalkMoney to 42033 (message and data rates may apply; check with your service provider).
+- Be a role model and get financial counseling.
+Make smart financial choices when shopping – kids learn a great deal by observing adults.
+New Yorkers can get free, one-on-one financial counseling at one of the City’s Financial Empowerment Centers to help them reduce debt, build their savings, open a bank account, improve credit, and more.
+New Yorkers can book a free and confidential appointment with a professional financial counselor by calling 311 or online at nyc.gov/dcwp.